Shawn-gitman/Military_Athletic_Web_Application-MAWA-/README.md

 # Military Atheletic Web Application(MAWA) ⚽

  Military Atheletic Web Application(MAWA) is a website including key features such as authentication, authorization, CRUD, comment function and information page.
-We used Flask web-framework, sqlalchemy database, and AWS EC2 instance to launch the site.
+We used Flask web-framework, sqlalchemy database, and AWS EC2 instance to launch the service.
 See demo @ https://athleticwebapp.shawngitman.repl.co/main

 ## Prerequisites